These pumpkin spice muffins will warm your kitchen and home with the best holiday smells. It’s one of our most popular muffin recipes.

 - 1/2 teaspoon kosher or sea Salt

-- Preheat oven to 400°F. Grease the muffin tin cups or line with paper muffin liners.
-Soak the batter's dried cherries in coffee liqueur for at least 20 minutes, pressing down or stir the dried cherries occasionally to make sure the top ones get to macerate, too.
+Preheat oven to 400°F. Grease the muffin tin cups or line with paper muffin liners.
+If macerating the dried fruit, soak them in coffee liqueur for at least 20 minutes, pressing down the dried fruit occasionally to make sure the top ones get soaked, too.

-- Make the batter: In a bowl, whisk together the flour, baking powder, baking soda, cinnamon, clove, ginger, nutmeg, and salt for at least 20 seconds.
+Make the batter: In a bowl, whisk or sift together the flour, baking powder, baking soda, cinnamon, clove, ginger, nutmeg, and salt.
 Set aside.

-- With a mixer beat the butter and brown sugar on medium-high until light and fluffy.
-Beat in the eggs, one at a time.
-Stir in the vanilla extract, pumpkin puree, and greek yogurt or sour cream.
-Drain the dried cherries from the liqueur and stir the cherries into the batter.
+Beat the butter and brown sugar on medium-high until light and fluffy.
+Beat in the eggs.
+Stir in the vanilla extract, pumpkin puree, and sour cream or greek yogurt.
+Drain the dried fruit from the liqueur and stir them into the batter.